With J&K being made a UT, new schemes will reach people directly: Amar Bhushan

 This would pave the way for development in the state as a result of which jobs would be created.
 Tourism for one will flourish.
 Centres to process dry fruits, carpet industries and apples should be developed.

 With J&K being a UT, new schemes can reach the people directly.
 This should be ensured and only then will the people realise its worth.
 Do everything directly, like how it is being done in the rest of the country.
-This can be done easily when it is.
-UT, Amar Bhushan says.
+This can be done easily when it is UT, Amar Bhushan says.

 With development, terrorism too would come down.
 Terrorism would be a problem that would have to be dealt with for sometime, but development would change that, like in the case of the naxal movement.